-As a quantum effect, the generation of real particle pair in Schwinger effect depends on quantum tunneling.
-In order to become real particle pair, virtual electron-positron pair need to obtain a greater energy than the rest energy of the particles from the external electric field \citep{sato2013holographic}.
+As a quantum effect, the generation of real particle pairs in the Schwinger effect depends on quantum tunneling.
+In order to become a real particle pair, a virtual electron-positron pair need to obtain more energy than the rest energy of the particles from the external electric field \citep{sato2013holographic}.
 Eq.\eqref{2-30} is the difference between the potential and the energy from the external electric field.
-If we revisit the quantum mechanics, we will find that the existence of the potential barrier can make the production rate be exponentially suppressed, which can make vacuum become stable.
+If we revisit the quantum mechanics, we will find that the existence of a potential barrier can make the production.
+The rate can be suppressed exponentially, causing the vacuum to become stable.

 Aiming to different values of $\alpha$ (corresponding to different electric field $E$), the pair production effects are also different.
 When $\alpha = 1$ ($E = E_c$) and $\alpha = 1.2$ ($E > E_c$) respectively, we plot the results in Fig.\ref{fig-5}.
 If $\alpha = 1$, the barrier just disappears and it can be strictly proved, i.e. we can calculate the derivative of $V_ {tot}$ and fix the location at $x = 0$, thus we have